dhruvmhjn/Cryptomining_demo/README.md

 Moreover, by appending ID’s  and using a strong random byte generator in the workers’ input, we can say that the miners/actors will always work on separate problems.

-Generation of
+Generation of Randon Strings:

-2)

-3)
+Each miner/actor is passed two strings, the first one is unique to the node it belongs to, i.e. the name of the node.
+And the second one is a number that is created when the worker is launched.
+To this String the worker adds a variable lenght random string.
+This insures that no two workers across nodes will be working on the same problem.

+Final Input Str: <GatorLink ID> + <Str 1: Node> + <Str 2: Worker Number> + <Variable length random string>

+Note: The last part, ie <Variable lenght random string> changes everytime the worker calls itself.

+2) Results for running ./project1 4 (For ~30 Sec runtime only)

-By running code ./project1 5 on a machine with 4 logical threads.
+3) By running code ./project1 5 on a machine with 4 logical threads.
+RATIO: 3.9 (FOR 4 CORE MACHINE)

-dhruv@dhruv-pc:~/Desktop/dos/dos1$ time ./dos1 5
+Command: dhruv@dhruv-pc:~/Desktop/dos/dos1$ time ./dos1 5

+Time:
 real    1m2.598s
 user    4m2.892s
 sys     0m0.628s

 This ratio is approximately 3.9 for machines with 4 logical threads.
 We have tested this extensively.

 4)The coin with the most 0s.

-Found 2 coins with 8 leading zeros, by using a cluster of 3 machines each with 4 logical threads running for about 20 mins.
+Found 4 coins with 8 leading zeros, by using a cluster of 3 machines each with 4 logical threads running for about 2 hours.

 Coin 1: dhruvmhjnadnode@192.168.0.14174zcoeKF2UinOf1Q==	00000000AF276705318259FD80A0B3031E2F63785E4476B6FA456757031816D7